ven0226/x9115Naruto/hw/read/2/README.md

 * (iii4) **Future Work**:

-In the future, we will improve content selection by excludbning if blocks handling special cases and error return paths, by possibly leveraging branch execution frequency estimation.
-For improved text generation, we are developing more precise action and theme identification.
-We will endeavor to make the summaries look more like human-written comments by applying smoothing techniques.
-We will investigate the feasibility of utilizing the generated leading comments at call sites.
-Lastly, we will extend the evaluation to longer methods, a larger number of methods and include novices in the evaluation.
+To improve content selection by excluding if blocks handling special cases and error return paths, by possibly leveraging branch execution frequency estimation.
+For improved text generation, they are developing more precise action and theme identification.
+To make the summaries look more like human-written comments by applying smoothing techniques.
+To investigate the feasibility of utilizing the generated leading comments at call sites.
+Lastly, to extend the evaluation to longer methods, a larger number of methods and include novices in the evaluation.

 ## (iv) Improvements:

+* (iv1) No information was provided to repeat the experiment.

+* (iv2) The experiment werent tried on any other programming language.

+* (iv3) The dataset links aren't provided in the paper.